Port Maitland, Nova Scotia: History

+The community was originally named Green Cove before being renamed in honor of Sir Peregrine Maitland in 1869.

-Port Maitland, was heavily influenced by the Henry Alline's new light Baptist movement of the late 18th century.
+Port Maitland was heavily influenced by the Henry Alline's new light Baptist movement of the late 18th century.
 Both Port Maitland and Beaver River tend to be Baptist in confession and English in ethnic origin.
 The community is, however, only a short distance away from the primarily Acadian-French speaking, Catholic municipality of Clare in Digby County, as well as from such historically black communities as Hectanooga.
 The Calvinist Baptist Cemetery, one of three old cemeteries overseen by the Oldstones Society, is located at the North boundary of the town as one enters Beaver River.
 These cemeteries are the resting place of many of the community's founding families, many of whom are descendants of the earliest settlers in Canada and the USA.

 Present day

-Along the Evangeline trail, which is also Route 1, there are three recently restored cemeteries now maintained by the Old Stones - Old Beaver River and Port Maitland Cemeteries Preservation Society.
+Along the Evangeline Trail, which is also Nova Scotia Trunk 1, there are three restored cemeteries maintained by the Old Beaver River and Port Maitland Cemeteries Preservation Society (also known as the Old Stones Society).